Mountain states: Terrain

 Together with the Pacific States of Alaska, California, Hawaii, Oregon, and Washington, the Mountain states constitute the broader region of the West, one of the four regions the United States Census Bureau formally recognizes (the Northeast, South, and Midwest being the other three).
 The terrain of the Mountain West is more diverse than any other region in the United States.
 Its physical geography ranges from some of the highest mountain peaks in the continental United States to large desert lands and rolling plains in the eastern portion of the region.
 The Great Basin Desert is located in almost all of Nevada, western Utah, and southern Idaho.
 Portions of the Mojave Desert are located in California, but over half of the desert is located in southern Nevada, in the Mountain West.
 Meanwhile, the Sonoran Desert is located in much of Arizona, and the Chihuahuan Desert is located in most of southwestern and southern New Mexico, including White Sands and Jornada del Muerto.
 Colorado also has scattered desert lands in the southern and northwestern portions of the state, including the expansive San Luis Valley.

 Colorado, New Mexico, Utah, and Arizona have other smaller desert lands, part of the Colorado Plateau.
 The Painted Desert is located in northern and northeastern Arizona, and the San Rafael Desert is located in eastern Utah.
 New Mexico has other desert lands located in the northern and northwest.
 Colorado has large desert lands on the colorado plateau in the northwestern, western, and southern parts of the state.
 These desert lands in Colorado are located in and around areas such as Royal Gorge, Great Sand Dunes National Park, Pueblo, the San Luis Valley, Cortez, Dove Creek, Delta, Canyons of the Ancients National Monument, the Roan Plateau, Dinosaur National Monument, Colorado National Monument, and the Grand Mesa.
 The San Luis Valley is the largest high valley desert in the world.

 In the far-eastern portions of the Mountain West are the High Plains, a portion of the Great Plains.
 These plains mainly consist of flat rolling land, with scattered buttes, canyons, and forests located in these areas.
 The High Plains receive very little rainfall, and sit at high elevations, usually about 3000 to 6000 ft.
 Many people view the High Plains as the point where one begins to enter the greater Mountain West region.

-The Mountain West has some of the highest mountain peaks in America.
-Some of the more famous mountains in the Mountain West are Mount Elbert, Pikes Peak, Blanca Peak, Longs Peak, Kings Peak, Wind River Peak, Cloud Peak, Wheeler Peak, Truchas Peak, Granite Peak, Borah Peak, and Humphreys Peak.
+Mountain ranges are located throughout the Mountain West, although the highest mountains are located in the Southern Rocky Mountains of Colorado.